scriptotek/emnesok/README.md

 ## Develop

-After cloning the repository, run `npm install` and `bower install` to fetch dependencies.
+After cloning the repository, run `npm install` to fetch dependencies.
 To make a development build in the `build` folder and start a development server, run `gulp serve`.